rian39/notes/simondon_mode_tech_1989.md

 when the human no longer intervenes as carrier of tools, he cannot leave the centre of the operation in obscurity.
 It is in effect this centre that must be produced by the  technical object, which does not think, which does not feel and which does not contract habits.
 244

 technical activity is neither part of a pure social domain or pure psychic domain.
-It is the model of the collective relation, which cannot be confounded with either of the trow preceding 245
+It is the model of the collective relation, which cannot be confounded with either of the trow preceding 245 {#work} {#ensemble}

 the technical world offers an indefinite availability of groupings and connections 246

-it is functioning and not work which characterises the technical object 246
+it is functioning and not work which characterises the technical object 246 {#function} {#work}

-the technical object supplies a much more vast category than that of work: operational functioning 247
+the technical object supplies a much more vast category than that of work: operational functioning 247 {#work}

 operational functioning supposes at base as condition of possibility an act of invention 247

 L'object technique pris selon essence, c'est-à-dire l'objet technique en tant qu'il a été inventé, pensé et voulu, assumé par un sujet humaine, devient le support et le symbol de cette relation que nous voudrions nommer transindividuelle.
 247

-The technical object, taken according to its essence, this is to say, the technical object in as much it has been invented, thought and desired,  taken on by a human subject, becomes the support and the symbol of this relation that we would like to call transindividual.
+The technical object, taken according to its essence, this is to say, the technical object in as much it has been invented, thought and desired,  taken on by a human subject, becomes the support and the symbol of this relation that we would like to call transindividual. {#ensemble} {#experience}

 through the intermediary of the technical object an interhuman relation creates itself, which is the model of transindividualité 248